Chief ombudsman to investigate Auckland councillors' stadium report complaints

 "I have written to the chief executive of Auckland Council and notified the complainants.

-"I am unable to comment any further as I am required by law to treat all evidence as confidential and all enquiries secret.
+"I am unable to comment any further as I am required by law to treat all evidence as confidential and all inquiries secret.

 "However, I do wish to complete my investigation as soon as possible given the high public interest in this case."